Tricks for Overcoming Emotional Eating

 Who hasn’t had one of those days?
 Or one of those weeks?
 Or even one of those years.
 Hello 2020.
 Been there.
 Those moments when you’re feeling sad, angry, stressed, anxious, scared or all of the above because of something unsettling or troubling going on in our lives.
 These emotions often lead to overeating and cravings for comfort foods.
 The only problem is, these “comfort foods” are NOT comforting the moment after you’ve consumed them and in fact, we both know they only exacerbate your level of stress and disease.

 Over eating, binge eating, stress eating etc. is destructive.
 Period.
 And it’s only going to make you feel worse, but in that moment you just want something to give you immediate gratification.
 Here’s how to fight those temptations!

 Avoid trigger foods.

 Whatever your weakness – cookies, potato chips, ice cream, cake – get in the habit of not having those foods stocked in your pantry or fridge.
 You can’t eat what you don’t have, right?
 When you go grocery shopping, steer clear of the junk food aisles and spend more time along the fringes of the store where the fresh meats and produce are.
 And at the drugstore, don’t even look at the candy shelves.
 Nothing to see there!

 Have a support system.

 When you’re feeling down, instead of reaching for junk food, reach for your phone and text a friend.
 Not the person you’re stressing about!
 I mean a compassionate friend or relative who can help you work through your feelings.
-Even better, call that friend (imagine that) or meet in person for an important one-on-one connection.
-Bonus points if you go to the gym together or meet up for a run or bike ride.
+Even better, call that friend (imagine that) for an important one-on-one connection.

 Keep a journal.